mattcamp/deepracer-local/README.md

 Kinesis video is a stream of approx 1.5Mbps so beware the impact on your AWS costs and your bandwidth.

 Once working the stream should be visible in the Kinesis console.

+### VNC
+You can enter runnning environment using a vncviewer at localhost:8080.

 ## Known issues:
 - Sometimes sagemaker won't start claiming that `/opt/ml/input/config/resourceconfig.json` is missing.
 Still trying to work out why.